BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Discussion

-For sSFR, our results agree with previous studies \citep{elbaz2007reversal, cooper2008deep2, darvish2016effects, 2020ApJ...890....7C}, who found an anti-correlation with overdensity.
-However, more recent studies \citep{lemaux2022vimos, 2024ApJ...966...18T, shi2024nature, hatamnia2025large} report a reversal in this relation, with sSFR positively correlating with overdensity, although the transition epoch remains uncertain. \citet{shi2024nature} note that discrepancies may arise from the mass-completeness limit in earlier studies, which can cause mass quenching to dominate observed trends.
-We too here observe the reversal trends in our study from the plot in Figure \ref{fig:statistics} and Kendall's statistics.
+For sSFRs, our results agree with previous studies \citep{elbaz2007reversal, cooper2008deep2, darvish2016effects, 2020ApJ...890....7C}, who found an anti-correlation with overdensity.
+However, more recent studies \citep{lemaux2022vimos, 2024ApJ...966...18T, shi2024nature, hatamnia2025large} report a reversal in this relation, with sSFRs positively correlating with overdensity, although the transition epoch remains uncertain. \citet{shi2024nature} note that discrepancies may arise from the mass-completeness limit in earlier studies, which can cause mass quenching to dominate observed trends.
+We too observe the reversal trends in our study from the plot in Figure~\ref{fig:statistics} and Kendall's statistics.
 However, our limited sample size, particularly at high redshift, reduces the statistical significance of these results.
 In addition, increasing photometric redshift uncertainties at higher redshifts may further contribute to this effect.
 This highlights the need for future studies extending to lower stellar masses to confirm whether these potential reversal trends persist.

 Combining these results, we conclude that galaxy properties correlate with local density up to $z<2$.
-Galaxies in higher-density environments tend to be more massive, with a large fraction either undergoing or having already experienced quenching.
-This suggests that dense environments either promote rapid mass assembly or accelerate quenching processes.
+Galaxies residing in higher-density environments tend to be more massive, and a large fraction are either undergoing or have already undergone quenching.
+These findings suggest that dense environments may facilitate rapid mass assembly and/or accelerate quenching processes through mechanisms such as mass quenching or environmentally driven gas suppression.

 Such behavior is consistent with the overconsumption scenario \citep{mcgee2014overconsumption, balogh2016evidence}, in which satellite galaxies in dense regions quench as a result of suppressed cold-gas accretion combined with outflow-driven gas depletion after entering a massive halo, a process often referred to as starvation or strangulation.
-This mechanism is expected to be more efficient for massive galaxies, in agreement with our findings on the dependence of the quiescent fraction and sSFR on both halo mass and local density.
+This mechanism is expected to be more efficient for massive galaxies, in agreement with our findings on the dependence of the quiescent fractions and sSFRs on both total dark matter mass and local density.
 Furthermore, \citet{van2017environmental} demonstrated that gas accretion rates onto galaxies decrease with increasing local density, consistent with our results that galaxies residing in denser environments experience reduced gas supply.